Board of Trustees

 The BOT is responsible for determining the strategic direction in which the school is heading (in consultation with parents, staff and students).
 The board must also ensure that its school provides a safe environment and quality education for all its students.
 Boards are also responsible for overseeing the management of personnel, curriculum, property, finance and administration.

-The Principal is the board's chief executive in relation to the school's control and management.
-The Principal is required to comply with the board's general policy directions; but has complete discretion to manage the school on a day to day basis.
+The Principal is the Board's chief executive in relation to the school's control and management.
+The Principal is required to comply with the Board's general policy directions; but has complete discretion to manage the school on a day to day basis.

 Who is on the BOT?